Store Kongensgade 62: Puggaard family

 Puggaard's son Rudolph was at the time of the 1845 census still among the residents in the building.
 Commandant of Copenhagen Broder Peter Hagen (1868-1860) was together with his wife and an unmarried daughter also among the residents.
 Puggaard's other tenants at the time of the 1845 census were cook for the Russian envoy Jean Henry Oluf Ganiel (born 1817), and flour merchant Johan Peter Alpers (born 1806).

 The paper manufacturer Johan Christian Drewsen had his last home in the building in 1850–51.

+Cathrine Marie (Polly) Brown, widow of Gustav Holck-Winterfeldt, was for a while a resident of the building.
+She had previously resided in Gothersgade (now Gothersgade 8) and would later move to an apartment on Toldbodvejen (now Esplanaden 6).

 Architecture

 The building consists of three stories over a high cellar and is six bays wide.
 A gateway on the left side of the building opens to a narrow courtyard lined by a side wing from 1807 to the right and a rear wing from 1807 to the left.

 Today

 Amadeus, a café and restaurant, is based in the ground floor.
 VOCE, a private dining comcept, is based on the third floor.